-(a) Unit check off sheets will be completed at the beginning of each shift.
-Driver and attendant checkouts will commence daily beginning at 0700 hours (Day shift), 1900 hours (Night shift) and 0900 hours (Prime
+- (a) Unit check offs will be completed at the beginning of each shift.
+Driver and attendant checkouts will commence daily beginning at 0700 hours (Day shift), 1900 hours (Night shift) and 0900 hours.

-- time) and will be completed prior to meal break.
 If a crew has been assigned a call prior to the completion of the check off, the crew may stop for meal break after completing the call. - (b) On the 1st three (3) days of each month, all expiration dates, on front line and spare units, will be recorded on the check-off sheets and a completed written check-off report submitted to the on-duty supervisor at the earliest opportunity.
 This shall be performed by both day and night shifts.
 Personnel will only be required to complete this task once during their respective work cycle if their shift works more than one of the first 3 days of the month.
 Any unit out of service on the first 3 days of the month will also be inspected for the following 3 days on its return to service. - (c) Crews will notify the on-duty supervisor concerning maintenance needs, supplies, and missing equipment at the earliest opportunity. - (d) The outside of the unit shall be washed daily by the day shift crew and maintained throughout the shift, if the weather permits.
 If the outside temperature is below 40 degrees the crew is not required to wash the unit. - (e) The interior of the unit will be inspected for cleanliness and all contact areas will be disinfected according to infection control policy on a daily basis. - (f) On Wednesday, extensive unit cleaning shall be performed.
 Day crew will be responsible for exterior cleaning, including all exterior compartments, cleaning all exterior shelves and equipment located within those compartments on all front line and spare units.
 This includes compartment doors and door jams.
 Both the interior and exterior surfaces of all windows shall be cleaned.
 Night crew will perform extensive interior unit cleaning, including removal of all equipment, cleaning and disinfecting shelves, compartments and equipment, cleaning and disinfecting all interior surfaces of the cab, patient's compartment and stretcher of all front line and spare units.

-Crews assigned to the "prime time" unit are responsible for the entire unit cleanup during their Wednesday shift. - (g) All crews stationed at a base with spare units should crank the spare unit daily and let run for 15-30 minutes to assure that batteries are fully charged. - (h) On a semi-annual basis, the EMS units will be washed and waxed.
-The department will utilize inmates from the Davidson County Detention Center to wax the exterior and EMS crew will assist with washing and cleaning the exterior of the units and thoroughly clean and sanitize the interior surfaces. - (i) Crews will refuel the unit when the fuel falls below 3/4 of tank. - (j) All oxygen tanks will be replaced at 750 psi.
-The empty tanks will be stored, secured and properly marked for replacement. - (k) EMS units shall be plugged into shoreline power whenever the unit is at the base. - (I) EMS units shall not be left outside the bays on the pad at the base after 2200 hours (10pm) or whenever temperatures are cold.
+- (g) All crews stationed at a base with spare units should crank the spare unit daily and let run for 15-30 minutes to assure that batteries are fully charged. - (h) Crews will refuel the unit when the fuel falls below 3⁄4 of tank. - (i) All oxygen tanks will be replaced at 750 psi.
+The empty tanks will be stored, secured and properly marked for replacement. - (j) EMS units shall be plugged into shoreline power whenever the unit is at the base. - (k) EMS units shall not be left outside the bays on the pad whenever temperatures are at or below 40 degrees.